 Fatal When Focussed Upon

-The first thing which will get to you is the tone of "Fatal Acquittal" especially featuring an early scene of Nora Grant reporting outside the court house as it is cheesily over the top especially when you have a member of the public lunging at the camera like a wild man screaming she should hang.
-It is a ridiculous scene as are pretty much all the scenes surrounding Nora Grant with Denise Richards attempting to her in the same way Courteney Cox played Gale Weathers in the "Scream" movies.
+The first thing which will get to you is the tone of "Fatal Acquittal" especially featuring an early scene of Nora Grant reporting outside the court house as it is cheesily over the top, especially when you have a member of the public lunging at the camera like a wild man screaming she should hang.
+It is a ridiculous scene as are pretty much all the scenes surrounding Nora Grant with Denise Richards attempting to play her in the same way Courteney Cox played Gale Weathers in the "Scream" movies.

-And then finally we get to the actual storyline with Cassidy having to deal with pretty much everyone accusing her of murder and so deciding to prove that she is innocent.
+And then finally we get to the actual storyline with Cassidy having to deal with pretty much everyone and their dog accusing her of murder and so deciding to prove that she is innocent.
 The trouble is that "Fatal Acquittal" has such a bad, over the top style that you don't care who the killer is let alone what happens to Cassidy.

 What this all boils down to is that I am sure "Fatal Acquittal" is how it is intentionally with the over the top, forced corny tone being what they were going for.
 But for this movie fan the choice of tone is painful and makes it the sort of movie which only works as background noise rather than something to concentrate on.